treasure-chess/chess-achievements/README.md

 # chess-achievements
-calculate achievements for games of chess
+Calculate achievements for games of chess

 ## setup